Xionse/Recess_Projects-in-ML-Data_Science-and-Django/README.md

-📚 My Recess Projects 🎮
+# 📚 My Recess Projects 🎮 - Byansi Anthony-21/U/006

 Welcome to my recess project repository!
 Here, you'll find a collection of engaging activities that I've undertaken during recess.
 These activities focus on machine learning, data science, web development with Django, and more! 🚀